ceciliabinck/cook-with-me/README.md

 ## Styling

 The navbar is vertical on top of the screen.
 The navbar on a large screen is fully viewable.
 On smaller screens, it will present itself as a hamburger navbar whereas you click it the menu slides out.
 The Navbar is styled the color **#ff9800 orange** from Materialize.
 The text in the navbar is the colour **White**.
 I tried to give it the colour yellow, from Materialize, but that did not work.
 I have to say that I think it works the white text in the orange navbar.
 The text has some extra shadow so it will pop out of the orange navbar.
 The page has the colour **#ffff80**.
 As for these 2 colours, I choose them because they have a positive effect on your appetite.
 I choose to style the page titles all in H1 and centred on the page and use the **default black** for all the text.
-I have used two types of buttons, an edit button and an delete/cansel button.
+I have used two types of buttons, an edit button and a delete/cancel button.
 The edit buttons have a **light green** colour from Materialize.
 The delete/cancel button have a **red** colour also from Materialize.
 I styled the text on all the buttons in the same **white** colour as the navbar.
 To make it stand out better against the colour of the button.

 ### Home